 We found that the number of weeks a patient spent in a trial was positively predictive of response to active medication.
 It is plausible this represents a dose-effect of medication, i.e. taking it for longer leads to greater improvement.
 However, there could be other explanations for this association.
-For example, previous studies have shown that ‘treatment satisfaction’ can be associated with symptom improvement following cognitive behavioral therapy (CBT} for pathological gambling (Guo et al., 2014; Manning et al., 2014).
+For example, previous studies have shown that ‘treatment satisfaction’ can be associated with symptom improvement following cognitive behavioral therapy (CBT) for pathological gambling (Guo et al., 2014; Manning et al., 2014).
 It is conceivable the effect of weeks completed might represent ‘treatment satisfaction’ in that patients could be more likely to withdraw from a clinical trial if they are unsatisfied.
 Counter to this, number of weeks completed was not a predictor of reduction in G-SAS in the placebo arms.
 Indeed, the beta coefficient for this predictor was negative in the placebo arms.
 Not only does this suggest that the effect of number of weeks in the trial is not a ‘treatment satisfaction’ effect, this also potentially suggests that trials of longer duration might reduce placebo response rate.
 In a previous analysis of placebo response in gambling disorder, patients who responded to placebo had, on average, spent a greater number of weeks in the trial compared with those who did not respond (Grant and Chamberlain, 2017).
 This analysis involved a dichotomous definition of response (greater than 35% reduction in G-SAS) that possibly obscures some nuance in the data.
 Further, it is not known whether a 35% reduction in G-SAS is an appropriate cut-off for defining “response” (Grant and Chamberlain, 2017).
 The effect of study duration on both active medication and placebo response requires further study.

 We also found a positive association between baseline severity and response to active medication.
-This remained significant when percentage change in G-SAS was the dependent variable, suggesting this was not the result of a ceiling effect.
+This remained significant when percentage reduction in G-SAS was the dependent variable, suggesting this was not the result of a ceiling effect.
 A previous systematic review exploring predictors of treatment response in gambling disorder found that lower baseline symptom severity was predictive of improved outcome (Merkouris et al., 2016).
 However, all the studies included in that review involved psychosocial interventions, and none involved medication.
 Instead, increased baseline severity might be predictive of improved outcome with medication.
 Supporting this, baseline G-SAS score was not a predictor of placebo response in this sample.
 This is potentially similar to conditions such as depression where increasing severity is associated with greater benefit of medication over placebo (Fournier et al., 2010).
 Baseline symptom severity could be a useful clinical indicator to help identify who might derive benefit from medication or psychotherapeutic interventions in those with gambling disorder.
-This needs further investigation.

 Predictors of placebo response

 Increased anxiety symptoms at baseline was associated with lower change in G-SAS over time.
-Anxiety is associated with gambling disorder, and there is evidence that anxiety disorders precede the onset of gambling disorder (Kessler et al., 2008), and stress is predictive of relapse (Buchanan et al., 2020).
+Anxiety is often comorbid with gambling disorder, and there is evidence that anxiety disorders precede the onset of gambling disorder (Kessler et al., 2008), and stress is predictive of relapse (Buchanan et al., 2020).
 It is possible therefore that those entering a trial with increased anxiety symptoms at baseline are at risk of deteriorating, or minimally improving, over the course of a trial.
 The effect of baseline anxiety on the progression of gambling disorder symptoms within a clinical trial should be considered during analysis.